burroughsb5795/SNHU-CS-Portfolio/README.md

 CS300:

 This Course was incredibly challenging at the start, learning a bunch of new algos and data structures was overwhelming at first, as well as learning big O notation.
 Eventually, once all the groundwork was laid, I got the hang of everything and come time to create the final project I felt pretty comfortable with the material.
 I learned how important it is to understand data structures, so that we can always make the correct choice for a project.
 Choosing the correct structure insures that our code can run as efficiently as possible.
 I spent a lot of time on Stack Exchange in order to better understand the materials and really be able to break it down more thoroughly.

+CS-250:

+For me, interpreting user needs is the most difficult part of coding.
+A lot of my issues in other courses have come from not understanding what it is that a question is asking of me, and user stories resolves that problem a lot.
+It makes all the information easily accessible and easy to understand, so that I can focus on what really matters, which is coding and solving the problem.
+Currently, I'm bad about just programming away, and then compiling at the end instead of iterating and working through a program slowly and making sure everything works.
+I think in the future I'll attempt to use some agile principles in order to ensure that once I start working on bigger projects I'm not making mistakes that I'm missing until the very end and then chasing my tail trying to find it.
+I think in order to be a good team member, you need to know what you want from others, what they want from you, and be able to communicate that effectively.